nathub071122/natGIT/LABS/microservices lab.md

 :three: _Register them in Eureka server_
 :four: _Complete the Registration Microservice_
 :five: _Implement hashing of password in the service layer_
+:six: _Use Postman to register_
+:six: _Perform the logic to validate the user_